Poles to vote in one of most important elections in decades

 If Law and Justice fails to win a majority, it would most likely need to form a coalition with another party.

-According to the Kantar poll, only three other parties would make it into parliament: a left-wing alliance at 12%, and the agrarian Polish People’s Party, and a far-right group called Confederation, which both polled 7%.
+According to the Kantar poll, only three other parties would make it into parliament: a left-wing alliance at 12%, the agrarian Polish People’s Party, and a far-right group called Confederation, which both polled 7%.
 The poll gave a margin of error of 3%.

 The 2015 election took place during Europe’s migration crisis, which Law and Justice capitalized upon.
 Kaczynski said the migrants carried “parasites and protozoa,” language that critics said evoked the xenophobia in Europe before World War II.
 The government refused to accept any refugees as part of an EU resettlement scheme, another issue that strained relations with Brussels.